joshdholtz/joshdholtz.github.com/_posts/2021-10-27-joshs-m1-development-environemnt.md

 TL;DR - The problem was not homebrew or any other tools.
 I was my weird setup and misunderstanding of how M1 and Rosetta worked 🤷‍♂️

+## The YouTube Format

+There is a YouTube format of this blog post on my [YouTube channel](https://youtube.com/joshdholtz) over at https://youtu.be/EG-K5n20_HQ

 ## The Problem

 I was having mad issues with my develoment environment.
 Ruby was having issues installing native extensions.
 Homebrew was having more and more issues installing dependencies for unknown reasons (to me).